8 Dec

 Cascading Reboots

-Erik freely admits that Banana's infrastructure was pretty messy before they migrated to Zeet.
+Erik freely admits that Banana's infrastructure to deploy machine learning models was pretty messy before they migrated to Zeet.
 One major issue that the migration resolved was a battle between two in-house uptime solutions.
-In addition to the aforementioned rolling redeploy system, Banana relied on a custom health checker that would forcibly restart any instances that were unhealthy.
+In addition to the aforementioned rolling redeploy system, Banana relied on a custom health checker that would forcibly restart any GPUs or Amazon ec2 instances that were unhealthy.

 Unfortunately, the two systems collided in a tangled mess.
 As the systems didn't communicate with one another, sometimes they would spawn restart chains.
 The rolling redeploy would restart an instance, but before it was done restarting, the health checker would identify it as unhealthy and restart it.
 As a result, Erik said "whenever I would go to deploy any updates to the model or the model handling code my next four hours would be dedicated to making sure the rollout went through."

 If this approach to deployment had continued, Banana would have incurred the substantial expense of hiring devops engineers or have faced ML engineers’ productivity being hobbled by deployment time.
-Clearly, a new approach to deployment was needed so that Erik and his team could focus on their business, not their servers.
+Clearly, Banana needed to optimize their approach to deployment, so that Erik and his team could focus on their business, not their servers.

 Stacking Dev Tools for Success